 - A brief description (approximately 500 words) of their planned lecture recital and final recital.

-- Deliver a Confirmation Presentation of of between 45–60 minutes, with synergy of material planned for the final Recital, the extent and nature of which to be determined in consultation with the Advisory Panel.
+- Deliver a Confirmation Presentation, to your Advisory Committee, of of between 45–60 minutes, with synergy of material planned for the final Recital, the extent and nature of which to be determined in consultation with the Advisory Panel.
 You may complete the Confirmation Presentation at Postgraduate Seminar but this is not required, you can present to a meeting of your Advisory Committee.
 The Confirmation Presentation coincides with confirmation at 6 months of candidature..

 12 Month Progress Review

 At the 12 month progress review students in the Master of Music (Research) specialising in Music Performance should have: